GeoscienceAustralia/anuga_core/INSTALL.rst

 useful if you want to keep multiple versions of AnuGA.
 It does not require administrative rights to your computer and doesn't interfere with the Python installed in your system.
-For Windows users Anaconda_ even comes with MinGW_ so you don't have to worry about the many, many, many issues of compiling under Windows.

 Anaconda